 All investments have been classified as "available-for-sale" and are carried at estimated fair value as determined based upon quoted market prices or pricing models for similar securities.
 Management determines the appropriate classification of its investments in debt securities at the time of purchase and reevaluates such designation as of each balance sheet date.
+As of September 30, 2015, as a result of the Company's offering in July 2015, investments with a maturity of one year or less from the balance sheet date are reported as short-term investments and investments with a maturity of greater than one year from the balance sheet date are reported as long-term investments.
 Unrealized gains and losses are excluded from earnings and were reported as a component of comprehensive loss.
 Realized gains and losses and declines in fair value judged to be other than temporary, if any, on available-for-sale securities are included in interest income and other expense, net, respectively.
 The cost of securities sold is based on the specific-identification method.
-Interest on marketable securities is included in interest income.
+Interest on investments is included in interest income.